 Terror Mask: "Wait, wait, wait — I know this guy! ...yeah, we are screwed."

-The worst part was the cutscene right after the fight, where Rick repeatedly rams one of Biggy Man's chainsaw hands into him, all the while you can hear him screaming in agony.
+- The worst part was the cutscene right after the fight, where Rick repeatedly rams one of Biggy Man's chainsaw hands into him, all the while you can hear him screaming in agony.
 He's the only monster in the game to actually SCREAM in agony.
 The screaming... dear God the screaming...

-The gigantic Cthulhu-like monster in the tank near the end of Phase 6.
+- The gigantic Cthulhu-like monster in the tank near the end of Phase 6.
 Said beastie will growl at you and try to reach Rick by hitting the walls of the tank.

-Phase 8 has you enter a house of mirrors.
+- Phase 8 has you enter a house of mirrors.
 Each room had three, each with the reflection of Jennifer.
 The first reflection begs you to save her.
 The second implores you to run and save yourself.
 The third tells you how pathetic you are.
 You need to break one of the mirrors to get to the next room.
 If you choose the wrong one, an evil Jen clone will burst out and try to kill you.
 And if you run out of time, a small army of Jen clones appear.
 God help you if you don't have Berserk Mode available.
-It doesn't help they're the Demonic Spider variant of Hominis.
+It doesn't help that they're the Demonic Spider variant of Hominis.

 - As if the Womb Level from the original game wasn't enough, Phase 9 is a full-blown Eldritch Location.